dmlc/dgl/examples/core/rgcn/README.md

 This example aims to demonstrate how to run node classification task on heterogeneous graph with **DGL**.
 Models are not tuned to achieve the best accuracy yet.

 ## Run on `ogbn-mag` dataset
+In the preprocess stage, reverse edges are added and duplicate edges are removed.
+Feature data of `author` and `institution` node types are generated dynamically with embedding layer.

 ### Sample on CPU and train/infer on CPU
 ```